cygni/cygni-competence-7-databases/couchdb/README.md

 }
 ```

-Before we head back to the command line, we are going to create another view that finds albums by name.
-Go back to the *music* database page and create a new design document named 'albums' with a view named 'by_name'.
-Add the following map function:
+Aslo create another view that finds albums by name: go back to the *music* database page and create a new design document named 'albums' with a view named 'by_name' with the following map function:

 ```javascript
 function(doc) {